GrigoriiKushnir/PAD-L2-/README.md

 to proxy.

 Client requests data from Proxy.
 Client can specify the format they want the data to be returned, XML or JSON.
 Client validates the data using RELAXNG for XML ('files/ng_schema') or JSONschema for JSON ('files/schema.json').
+Can specify filtering and sorting options.

 See protocol-specs for more info about client-proxy-nodes communication.